gerbenjacobs/gerbenjacobs.github.io/_posts/2022-03-12-first-month-at-github.md

 tags: ["tech", "personal"]
 ---

 It's been a month since I joined GitHub in February of 2022.
-I'm enjoying myself a lot but I'm also not sure if the reality has set in completely.
+I'm enjoying myself a lot, but I'm also not sure if the reality has set in completely.

 In 2014 I started my first tech job and remember that I went to a conference and got GitHub stickers, they were awesome and all ended up on my MacBook.
 Eight years later I now work at that exact company. 🚀

-## Onboarding sessions
+## Onboard sessions

-The first two weeks are oriented towards onboarding sessions, unfortunately they were in Pacific standard time, so that meant 8PM CET.
+The first two weeks are oriented towards onboard sessions, unfortunately they were in Pacific standard time, so that meant 8PM CET.
 The first thing that you'll notice is that a lot of the work you do is by using GitHub itself.
 There's an `onboarding` repository with a project for every person that joined during your cohort.
 Here you can find **issues** with tasks that you can complete